 Only the relatively higher-risk customers would select the average product, skewing the population down, increasing average losses, and reducing profitability.
 The combined effect of average pricing is twofold: fewer low-risk customers and additional high-risk customers.
 To increase share value and stay competitive in a tight market, banks require a strong analytical foundation comprised of business intelligence, optimized pricing models, and streamlined execution.

-Drive significant improvement in volume and profit for any position on the efficient frontier by understanding the impact of rate changes on customer behavior and defining pricing strategies accordingly.
+Driving significant improvement in volume and profit for any position on the efficient frontier by understanding the impact of rate changes on customer behavior and defining pricing strategies accordingly.

-Dynamic ability to respond to changing economic and competitive environments
+Dynamic ability to respond to changing economic and competitive environments.

 Support the field with key competitor metrics updated daily to easily track pricing, marketing, and sales campaigns.

-Our flexible, collaborative approach helps organizations increase speed to market, enhance business agility and improve the quality of customers’ experiences.
+Our flexible, collaborative approach helps organizations increase speed to market, enhance business agility, and improve the quality of customers’ experiences.

 KEY METRICS & DELIVERABLES

-- Other risk-appetite based pricing metrics including, Lifetime Risk Adjusted Return on Capital, Risk Adjusted Return on Risk Weighted Assets and Economic Value Add
+- Other risk-appetite based pricing metrics, including Lifetime Risk-Adjusted Return on Capital, Risk-Adjusted Return on Risk-Weighted Assets, and Economic Value Add.

-- Economic profit-based performance metric
+- Economic profit-based performance metric.

 Unconstrained baseline pricing for each segment based on fully customized risk-adjusted performance

-Range of different optimization scenarios to show the tradeoff between different options by
+A range of different optimization scenarios to show the tradeoff among different options by

-Database of quoted prices, rates and loan portfolio
+Database of quoted prices, rates, and loan portfolio.

-Quarterly profitability analysis
+Quarterly profitability analysis.